I tried Pat McGrath's new foundation, and it changed my mind about light-coverage foundations

 My final thoughts on Pat McGrath Labs Skin Fetish: Sublime Perfection Foundation

 To be completely candid, I tried this foundation on three separate occasions before coming to my final verdict.
-Because this foundation costs above my usual foundation budget (and it’s a formula that I’d typically shy away from as an oily gal), I micromanaged it.
+Because this foundation is above my usual foundation budget (and it’s a formula that I’d typically shy away from as an oily gal), I micromanaged it.
 I wore it to Paint N’ Sip, to a night of bar-hopping, to a house party, and I kept it on while walking around N.Y.C. running errands.
 I’m happy to report that this foundation didn’t disappoint me on any of these occasions.

 I think we all need to keep in mind is that there are no rules when it comes to makeup.

-With foundation particularly, each of us has different concerns about our skin, skin types, and lifestyle factors that determine the best way to make foundation work for us.
+With foundation in particular, each of us has different concerns about our skin, skin types, and lifestyle factors that determine the best way to make foundation work for us.
 For me, I think using the Tatcha Silk Canva Primer followed by Airspun Loose Face Powder under my foundation made this product work most effectively.
 Prepping in this way made my skin look super smooth before applying the Pat McGrath foundation.
 It also helped control how shiny I got throughout the day.

 Overall, I enjoyed the Pat McGrath Labs Skin Fetish: Sublime Perfection Foundation.

-Though I will be using it sparingly (because…bank account and bills), I must say it is one of my favorite foundations to launch this summer.
+Though I will be using it sparingly (because bank account and bills), I must say it is one of my favorite foundations to launch this summer.
 The lightweight feel is probably my favorite feature of this foundation.
 It’s perhaps the reason why my skin didn’t feel sticky when it got oily throughout the day—which was rare for me.

-If you’re looking to try Pat McGrath Labs Skin Fetish: Sublime Perfection Foundation it’s currently available on Sephora.com for $68.
+If you’re looking to try Pat McGrath Labs Skin Fetish: Sublime Perfection Foundation, it’s currently available on Sephora.com for $68.
 Even if you have to pack a lunch for the next couple of weeks, I think it’s worth putting some coins to the side to try this A-lister of foundation formulas.